cshah96/ChinmayShah.github.io/_talks/5-Non-Linear Controllers.md

 ---
-title: "Design of Non-Linear Controllers for a 2-DOF Robotic Manipulators"
+title: "Design of Non-Linear Controllers for a 2-DOF Robotic Manipulator"
 collection: talks
 type: ""
 permalink: